lgboim/autonomous-ai-research-assistant/README.md

 ## Disclaimer

 This tool is for research and educational purposes only.
 Always respect the terms of service of the APIs and services used.
+Be mindful of rate limits and usage restrictions for both arXiv and the Anthropic API.